vpcola/nucleoesp/README.md

 TX/RX (Rx -> Tx/ Tx -> Rx).
 You may be able to change this via mbed_app.json to suit your configuration.

 ## Quick Steps to compile
 This project is built using mbed-cli and not the online compiler.
-Please refer to mbed-cli on how to install and use it on your system
+Please refer to [mbed-cli](https://github.com/ARMmbed/mbed-cli) on how to install and use it on your system

-**1) Import the project using mbed-cli**
+**1. Import the project using [mbed-cli](https://github.com/ARMmbed/mbed-cli)**
 ```
 >mbed import https://github.com/vpcola/nucleoesp.git test
 [mbed] Importing program "test" from "https://github.com/vpcola/nucleoesp.git" at latest revision in the current branch